Are you looking for Recuva to recover deleted or lost files on a Mac? Be aware that there is NOT a macOS version for Recuva, yet.

-For those of you who are new to the program, Recuva (like the name indicates) is a free recovery tool that runs on Windows-based computers to undelete accidentally erased files from your computer or a storage media such as digital cameras, memory cards, USB sticks, external hard drives, and more.
-The software is designed and developed by a company called Piriform based in the UK.
-You can get the free version here.
+For those of you who are new to the program, Recuva (like the name indicates) is a free recovery tool that runs on Windows-based computers to help users undelete files accidentally erased from a computer or storage media such as digital camera, sd card, USB flash drive, external hard drive, and so on.

 As I said, Recuva is ONLY available for Windows operating system.
 Piriform claims it’s compatible with Windows 10, 8.1, 7, Vista and XP (both 32-bit and 64-bit).
 Here’s how its main interface looks like on a PC.

-Note: there isn't a macOS version yet, thus you can't run Recuva on a Mac machine.
+Note: there isn’t a macOS version yet, so you can’t run Recuva on a Mac machine.

-Many advertisers claiming they offer Recuva for Mac OS X (just do a quick Google search and you'll find them out).
-I've actually tried a few, and none of them have anything to do with Recuva — they all turned out to be commercial Mac recovery software that charge you money.
-Worse yet, some even not compatible with latest macOS.
+Many advertisers claim they offer Recuva for macOS.
+I tried a few and found that none of them have anything to do with Piriform Recuva — they all turned out to be commercial software that requires pay to activate the recovery function.
+Worse yet, some even are not compatible with the latest macOS.

 Ah, Time Machine — saved my life several times.
-If you are new to the Mac world, Time Machine is a backup software application built with Apple macOS operating system.
-It works with Time Capsule or other internal and external hard drive to save copies of all the data on your Mac computer.
+If you are new to the Mac world, Time Machine is a backup app built into macOS by default.
+It works with Apple Time Capsule or an external hard drive to save copies of all the data stored on your Mac computer.

-Best to use for: restoring deleted or lost files stored on your Mac, and you've got a least one timely backup before your files are lost.
+Best to use for: restoring deleted or lost files on Mac, provided that you have a least one timely backup before your files got deleted.

 - Reliable.
 You recover almost any files as long as you have proper backups.

-- It does not support recovering lost data from an external storage device.
+- Does not support recovering lost data from an external storage device.